eCommerce Accounting, Accountants for Amazon sellers, eBay sellers and online traders

 Some of our recent experience:

-• Investigating the apparent perceived gap in Pan European FBA ‘VAT Agents’ duties leading to underdeclaration of VAT liability.
+• Investigating the apparent perceived gap in Pan European FBA ‘VAT Agents’ duties leading to under-declaration of VAT liability.

 • Assisted a client whose selling account was blocked to obtain a UK VAT registration number – in under 48 hours!